Photo Credit: Sandpoint Drone Photography

-*It is unlawful to operate, or to allow the operation of a motor-driven watercraft by a person under the age of 10 except under direct adult supervision.*
+*It is unlawful to operate or to allow the operation of a motor-driven watercraft by a person under the age of 10 except under direct adult supervision.*

 If you have questions feel free to check out the Marine Division Website or call the Bonner County Sheriff's Office: (208) 263-8417 or non-emergency dispatch: (208) 265-5525.

-Education: many organizations and Government Agencies offer education courses and training for boat operation, places such as Idaho Department of Parks & Recreation, the U.S. Coast Guard Auxiliary, the U.S. Power Squadron, and Bonner County Sheriff's Office.
+Education: many organizations and Government Agencies offer education courses and training for boat operations, places such as the Idaho Department of Parks & Recreation, the U.S. Coast Guard Auxiliary, the U.S. Power Squadron, and Bonner County Sheriff's Office.
 The Sheriff's office will be conducting a Boat Idaho Course about 3 times each spring/summer for anyone wanting to learn basic boating laws and safety.
 Visit HERE to sign up for their class or inquire for more information.

 Enjoy your time on Bonner County waters – we appreciate your visit!

-Bonner County and many other Counties, States, and Organization's are trying to keep Eurasian Watermilfoil and Zebra Mussels out of our waterways.
+Bonner County and many other Counties, States, and organizations are trying to keep Eurasian Watermilfoil and Zebra Mussels out of our waterways.

 Be responsible and wash all boats and trailers before launching.
-Through-out Bonner County there are many boat check stations to help prevent the spread of these dangerous aquatic species with the Clean, Drain, Dry Your Boat initiative.
-This program is ran be the Bonner County Soil & Water Conservation District you can visit their website for more information about the sticker program for out of state boats and to find out where the nearest boat check station is.
+Throughout Bonner County, there are many boat check stations to help prevent the spread of these dangerous aquatic species with the Clean, Drain, Dry Your Boat initiative.
+This program is ran be the Bonner County Soil & Water Conservation District you can visit their website for more information about the sticker program for out-of-state boats and to find out where the nearest boat check station is.